pandora-s-git/Librarian/README.md

 ### Notes
 It will always take longer if it's the first time querying a document, modified document, or if there was a recent loading.
 After that, it will keep it on a cache for an exponentially quick access if the same document is requested a next time.
+The reason for it to take a while, it's because it has to cut all documents into smaller sections and use the embedding model for each.
-I might add a command that makes it query all documents on loading, however, that will increase exponentially a lot more the time it takes for loading the documents.
+I might add a command that makes it query all documents on loading, however, that will increase exponentially a lot more the time it takes to laod the documents.
+Btw, most of it was designed to work on CPU and "weak" machines.
+For reference, on a weak laptop it took 10 minutes to query a very extremely dense research paper of 30 pages.
+The second time it required the same document, it answered in less than a minute.

 ## A small Demo of what it can do
 It was provided with a PDF file about KG and LLMs among other channels with different documents.